symfony/symfony-docs/reference/constraints/Time.rst

 Basic Usage
 -----------

-Suppose you have an Event class, with a ``startAt`` field that is the time of the day when the event starts:
+Suppose you have an Event class, with a ``startsAt`` field that is the time of the day when the event starts:

 .. configuration-block::